Eris: Measuring discord among multidimensional data sources: Related work

-The setting we have described shares many motivations in common with previous work on provenance.
+The setting we have described in the context of data fusion and truth discovery shares also many motivations with previous work on provenance.
 The semiring provenance model~\cite{green.provenance} is particularly related, explaining why why-provenance~\cite{buneman01icdt} is not enough (e.g., in the case of alternative sources for the same data) and we need how-provenance to really understand how different inputs contribute to the result.
 They propose the use of polynomials to capture such kind of provenance.
-Further, Amsterdamer et al.~\cite{amsterdamer.aggregates} extended the semiring provenance model to aggregations by mixing together annotations and values, but the fine-grained provenance information may become prohibitively large.
-However, to the best of our knowledge no practical implementations exist.
+Further, \cite{amsterdamer.aggregates} extended the semiring provenance model to aggregations by mixing together annotations and values, but the fine-grained provenance information may become large.
+However, to the best of our knowledge no practical implementations of it exist.
 In contrast, our approach does not have row-level annotations recording the conditions that make a row present in the result, limits aggregation to value fields, and considers only sum and averaging forms of aggregation, but we have provided practical implementations of this more limited model.
 As noted earlier, our s-tables are similar in some respects to c-tables studied in incomplete information databases~\cite{imielinski84jacm}.
-Our data model and queries is more restricted in some ways, due to the restriction to finite maps, and the fact that we do not allow for conditions affecting the presence of entire rows, but our approach supports aggregation, which is critical for our application area and which was not handled in the original work on c-tables.
+Our data model and queries are more restricted in some ways, due to the restriction to finite maps, and because we do not allow for conditions affecting the presence of entire rows, but our approach supports aggregation, which is critical for our application area and which was not handled in the original work on c-tables.
+Similarly, \emph{attribute-level uncertainty bounds} (AU-BDs) in \cite{DBLP:conf/sigmod/FengGHK21} allow to annotate values with intervals (and a selected guess) encoding a set of possible worlds.
+However, this does not help to find the most likely world (beyond the provided selected guess).